sntioudis/papreca/README.md

 Project development and maintainership
 -------------
-This software was originally developed and is currently maintained by [Stavros Ntioudis](https://github.com/sntioudis).
+This software is currently maintained and was originally developed by [Stavros Ntioudis](https://github.com/sntioudis).

+The following individuals made theoretical contributions to the methodology of the original PAPRECA software: James Ewen, Daniele Dini, C. Heath Turner

 Open-source license
 -------------